FAQs: How we are caring for you

 - Main Line Health staff with symptoms are tested and those who test positive must abide by Main Line Health guidelines for appropriate return to work.

-- Masking policy requires all staff, patients, and visitors to wear masks or face coverings (cloth masks are acceptable) at all times.
-Masks with valves are prohibited.
+- Masking policy requires all staff, patients, and visitors to wear masks or face coverings at all times.
+Gaiters, cloth masks, and masks with valves are prohibited.
 For those who arrive without a mask, one will be provided and must be worn to enter the building.
 Please note the mask must cover your nose and mouth.

 - Before surgery each patient is required to have a COVID-19 test prior to admission.
 If a patient has a positive test, a decision will be made between the patient and surgeon regarding the safety of delaying the procedure.